 Take Ursodeoxycholic acid exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

-Food instructions when taking this medicine may vary.
-Ask your doctor or pharmacist about whether you should take Ursodeoxycholic acid with or without food.
-Certain brands of this medicine may be taken differently.
+Food instructions when taking this medicine may vary, ask your doctor or pharmacist about whether you should take this medicine with or without food.
+Different brands of this medicine may be taken differently.
 Try to take it at the same time each day.

 The dose of this medicine will be decided by your doctor.
 Your doctor will advise you on the treatment timeframe depending on your condition.